 NOAH represents the UK animal health industry.
 We promote the benefits of safe, effective, quality products and services for the health and welfare of all animals.
 Our vision is to be at the forefront of UK animal health and welfare.

-At NOAH, we want to change this, and enable every responsible tenant who already owns a pet or who wants to have a companion animal to have access to good-quality housing that does not exclude them from this.
+At NOAH, we want to change this by enabling every responsible tenant to have access to good-quality housing that does not exclude them from the benefits of pet ownership.

 The Model Tenancy Agreement

 The Ministry of Housing, Communities and Local Government (now the Department for Levelling Up, Housing and Communities) updated their Model Tenancy Agreement (MTA) for England on 28 January 2021.
-The updated MTA intended to make it easier for tenants with pets to find rented accommodation.
-Crucially, the updated MTA removes the ability for landlords to issue a blanket ban on pets – instead, consent for pets is the default position, and landlords will have to object in writing within 28 days of a written pet request from a tenant and provide a good reason for refusal, such as the property being too small or having no garden space.
+The updated MTA intended to make it easier for tenants with pets to find suitable rental accommodation, by removing the ability for landlords to impose ‘blanket bans’ on pets.
+Instead, consent for pets was made the default position, and landlords would have to object in writing within 28 days of a written pet request from a tenant and provide a good reason for refusal, such as the property being too small or having no garden space.

-Finally, we would like to see the government extend the MTA to social housing and assited living facilities, identifying a way to encourage housing association and private providers to allow pet ownership for those with disabilities or the elderly.
+- Extend the MTA to social housing and assisted living facilities, identifying a way to encourage housing associations and private landlords to allow pet ownership for those with disabilities or the elderly.